 Did You Know?

-NOAA's National Centers for Environmental Information produces monthly State of the Climate (SOTC) reports.
+NOAA's National Centers for Environmental Information produces a monthly report on the state of the climate.
 These monthly reports summarize climate conditions and extreme weather events across the globe, while placing them into historical perspective.
 An RSS feed helps notify and deliver these reports to customers when they are updated.
-You can subscribe by visiting the State of the Climate RSS Feed .
+You can subscribe by visiting the Monthly Report RSS Feed .

 The weather pattern for June 2010 was dominated by the North Atlantic High over the eastern and southern United States and an upper-level trough over the northwestern quarter of the country.
 This pattern directed the storm track across the central and northern tier states.
 Cooler- and wetter-than-average weather was associated with the trough in the Pacific Northwest, and weather systems moving in the storm track brought record and near-record wet conditions to several central states.
 The wettest June on record improved drought conditions in Michigan, with a near-record wet June occurring in Iowa, Illinois, and Nebraska.
 Weather systems moving along the storm track generated an above-average number of tornadoes this month.
 A couple particularly potent low pressure systems developed in the West at mid-month and moved into the Plains and Midwest, bringing severe weather and flooding rains.
 The North Atlantic High (also known as the Bermuda High) delivered sunny, dry, and hot weather to much of the Gulf and Atlantic coast states and into the Midwest.
 New daily high temperature records were set in many cities, with June 2010 ranking as the hottest June on record for Delaware, New Jersey, and North Carolina.
 A few cold fronts managed to penetrate into the Southeast and mid-Atlantic states, but widespread frontal precipitation was inhibited by the descending air associated with the Bermuda High.
 The High also blocked tropical systems from entering the Southeast.
 Several Southeast and mid-Atlantic states had a drier-than-normal June, with Maryland ranking as sixth driest.
 The easterly flow along the southern edge of the North Atlantic High guided the first named storm of the 2010 Atlantic hurricane season, Hurricane Alex, across the Caribbean and Gulf of Mexico into southeast Texas and northeast Mexico.
 NOAA's Residential Energy Demand Temperature Index (REDTI) measures temperature-related energy demand for the contiguous United States.
 The unusual warmth in the highly populated South and Southeast resulted in the second highest June REDTI value in the 116-year record.
 For the first half of 2010, large footprints of extreme wetness (more than three times the average footprint), warm minimum temperatures ("warm overnight lows"), and areas experiencing heavy 1-day precipitation events resulted in a Climate Extremes Index (CEI) that was about 6 percent higher than the historical average.